 Schedule an Instructional Consultation

-As faculty adapt delivery modes for a semester that is unlike any we’ve seen before, Nexus is offering one-on-one instructional consultations to all College of Engineering faculty and GSIs teaching Winter 2021 courses.
+As faculty adapt delivery modes for a semester that is unlike any we’ve seen before, Nexus is offering one-on-one instructional consultations to all College of Engineering faculty and GSIs teaching Fall 2021 courses.
 These personalized consultations will include topics such as alternate course planning strategies for online delivery, pedagogical best practices across modalities, integrating online exams and alternate assessment strategies, and leveraging online technology tools for student engagement.

 To help us better understand your goals and needs, please click the button below to fill out a short course information form.
 Once we receive your form, a Nexus staff member will contact you to schedule an individualized one-on-one consultation.